 The California Department of Pesticide Regulation (CDPR) has documented the decline in use of insecticide organophosphate chemicals, including chlorpyrifos and diazinon, for nearly every year since 1995.
-Statewide diazinon use decreased by 88% and chlorpyrifos use decreased by 53% from 1996 to 2010, respectively.^{9,10} PUR data from the two most recent years available, 2015 and 2016, show continued reductions in Statewide use of both pesticides (see Table 8).
-The significant decrease in the use of chlorpyrifos when comparing the two years was likely caused by the pesticide being designated as a state-restricted material on July 1, 2015.
-In the five Coalition subwatersheds within the TMDL compliance region (Butte-Yuba-Sutter; Glenn-Colusa; Placer-Nevada-South Sutter-North Sacramento (PNSSNS); Sacramento-Amador; Solano; Yolo), a substantial (28.2%) decrease in the application of chlorpyrifos also occurred between 2015 and 2016.
-A more modest (5.5%) decrease in diazinon use was observed among the five subwatersheds over the same time period.
+PUR data from the four most recent years available, 2015 through 2018, show continued reductions in statewide use of both pesticides (see

+Table 8).
+The significant decrease in the use of chlorpyrifos over the 4-year period was likely caused by the pesticide being designated as a state-restricted material on July 1, 2015.
+This decreasing trend in chlorpyrifos use is expected to continue and reach zero by January 2021 due to the use prohibition of the OP pesticide by agriculture that went into effect on December 31, 2020.
+In the six Coalition subwatersheds within the TMDL compliance region (Butte-Yuba-Sutter; Glenn-Colusa; Placer-Nevada-South Sutter-North Sacramento (PNSSNS); Sacramento-Amador; Solano; Yolo), a substantial (135.5%) decrease in the application of chlorpyrifos also occurred between 2015 and 2018.
+A slightly more modest (45.7%) decrease in diazinon use was observed among the six subwatersheds over the same period.

-When comparing the annual application of chlorpyrifos in the five subwatersheds from 2003 through 2016, no steady increasing or decreasing trend is observed.- As illustrated in Figure 2, agriculture's use of chlorpyrifos has shown upswings and downturns in use over the years until the noticeable decrease in 2016.
-In contrast, diazinon use in the region showed a steady decrease from 2003 to 2011, before showing an increasing trend beginning in 2012 (see Figure 3).
+When comparing the annual application of chlorpyrifos in the six subwatersheds from 2003 through 2018, no steady increasing or decreasing trend is observed.
+As illustrated in Figure 2, agriculture's use of chlorpyrifos has shown upswings and downturns in use over the years until the noticeable decrease observed beginning in 2016.
+In contrast, diazinon use in the region showed a steady decrease from 2003 to 2011, before stabilizing in 2012 (see Figure 3).
+With the exception of a sharp increase in 2017, diazinon has shown a steady decrease since 2016.